 Plus nootropics are, by definition, side effect-free.

 Like I said, I dabble with the caffeine.
-But if given the option between nootropics & caffeine, I can go on & on about how the former is superior to the latter.
-Lucky for you, I won’t go on & on.
+But if given the option between nootropics and caffeine, I can go on and on about how the former is superior to the latter.
+Lucky for you, I won’t go on and on.

-Instead, I’ll just list below 5 ways nootropics help with studying and the corresponding nootropics for each category:
+Instead, I’ll just list below 4 ways nootropics help with studying (+ a special category on stacking) and the corresponding nootropics for each category:

 Nootropics to Improve Neuroplasticity